How to calculate a voltage drop

-So, we’ve already covered powering your NMEA 2000 network, Now we need to understand the basics behind voltages on a network, and how power supply insertion must be considered.
-In this article, we are going to cover voltage drop calculations, which explains why the previous article’s fundamentals are so important.
+So, we’ve already covered powering your NMEA 2000 network, next we need to understand the basics behind voltages on a network, and how power supply insertion must be considered.
+In this article, we cover voltage drop calculations, which explains why the previous article’s fundamentals are so important.

 Voltage drops are essentially the amount of voltage that is taken by devices down the backbone, in between each device and the end of the network.
 Voltage drops on a network are limited by the voltage available, the type of supply used, and distribution loss.

-We need voltage drop calculations to ensure that all devices are getting enough power.
+We need voltage drop calculations to ensure that all devices get enough power.

 One thing to remember with voltage drop calculations is that it isn’t always the ‘last’ device on the network that will have the greatest voltage drop, rather it is the device that is farthest away from the power insertion point.
 (Drop cable lengths are important here).